 Life history strategy-environment relationships

 The 33 study sites spanned a diverse range of environmental conditions and were fairly evenly distributed across the first two principal component axes (Fig. 4A, 4B).
 The first axis accounted for 51.57% of variation among sites (Table S5), and represents a classic “rich savanna-poor savanna” gradient from areas with basic, high CEC soils occurring in drier, less sandy regions, to areas that have sandier, less fertile soils and that tend to be wetter.
-The second axis accounted for 25.00% of variation among sites, and distinguishes sites with sandier, drier, higher pH soils from wetter sites with heavier soils and higher CEC.
+The second axis accounted for 25.00% of variation among sites, and distinguishes sites with sandier, drier, higher pH soils from wetter sites with more clay-rich soils and higher CEC.
 Interpolation of the site-level proportional cover of each life history strategy across PC1 and PC2 shows that the lateral attractor (Fig. 4D) and tufted attractor (Fig. 4F) life history strategies are more abundant than avoiders (Fig. 4C) and resisters (Fig. 4E), and occur across a wider range of environmental conditions.
 Lateral attractors had >30% cover at a site under a wide range of environmental conditions, but were particularly abundant in sandy and drier regions and do not appear to be strongly influenced by soil fertility (CEC and pH).
 The one region of environmental space where lateral attractors had low abundance, however, was in high rainfall areas with acidic soils, which instead was dominated by tufted attractor species.
 Resisters were most abundant in high rainfall areas on soils with low sand content and higher CEC values, but also showed a peak at the Ithala site which had intermediate rainfall and percent sand values.
 Avoiders were generally scarce, exceeding 30% cover only at the Kirawira site in the Serengeti, where Chrysochloa orientalis was abundant.
 Overall, the broad patterns evident in life history strategy distributions across environmental axes are also clearly subject to many exceptions.

 Percentage bare ground